aeraposo/Data-440-Raposo/project_2.md

 hhs <- cbind.data.frame(hhid,unit, weights, location, size, sex, age, education,wealth)
 ```

-Next, I disaggregated the data to the individual/person level by pivoting the age, gender, and education columns so that each row represents an individual within the population of Uganda, rather than an entire household.<br/>
+Next, I disaggregated the data to the individual/person level by pivoting the age, gender, and education columns so that each row represents an individual within the population of Uganda, rather than an entire household.
+Because of the quantity of data, this step presented challenges in locating the appropriate columns and in long run times, as this data pivoted to represent over 9.5 million people.<br/>

 ```
 gender_pivot <- hhs %>%